 - County Home Demonstration Agent

 In 2016, there was an estimated number of 10,400 jobs in the United States for Farm and Home Management Advisor.
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Farm and Home Management Advisor by 2026.
-There will be an estimated 1,000 positions for Farm and Home Management Advisor per year.
+The BLS estimates 1,000 yearly job openings in this field.